ric2b/Vivaldi-browser/chromium/docs/website/site/getting-involved/become-a-committer/index.md

     (your work should not generally have glaring flaws unless you're explicitly requesting feedback on an incomplete patch), and
 *   ability to write good code (last but certainly not least)

+### Non-trivial patches

+It is unfortunately not easy to define what a non-trivial patch is, because a one-line change might be subtle, and changes that touch lots of files might still be trivial.
+For example, changes that are more-or-less mechanical (e.g., renaming functions) will probably be considered trivial.
+Here are some
+guidelines:

+* "Non-trivial" means literally "anything other than trivial"; it explicitly is not the same thing as "major" or "significant".
+If it took you more than a minute of thought, it's probably non-trivial.
+* Even a small change is non-trivial if the rationale or benefit was non-trivial to arrive at.
+* Almost any change that isn't a pure comment change, symbol rename, or clearly-obvious-on-its-face rewording whose effects are completely local (e.g. a transforms like "a += 1" -> "++a") is a non-trivial change.
+* Don't worry that the bar is impossibly high; you won't normally need a hundred CLs to find ten that qualify.
+* If you aren't certain whether your work meets the bar, ask an existing committer.

+### Nomination process

 If you think you might be ready to be a committer, ask one of the reviewers of your CLs or another committer familiar with your work to see if they will